Family Immigration Lawyer

 Upon obtaining a visa, you may qualify for an Adjustment of Status.
 The

-your home country.
+return to your home country.

-Alternatively, Consular processing allows individuals living outside of
+Alternatively, consular processing allows individuals living outside of

 the United States (or those living within U.S. borders that are ineligible